May 20, 2014

 Water – both too much of it in rainstorms and the need of it for plant growth and help – can cause more problems on sloping yards.
 If the yard slopes toward the house, drainage and flooding may result.
 On a heavily planted hillside garden, getting water up to the plants at the top so they do not die can also be a challenge.
 Many irrigation systems are not pressure compensating and it may not be enough force.
 And who wants to lug a watering can up a hill?

 Landscaping on a sloping yard can be a challenge, but it is possible to have both flat places for entertaining and outdoor living and plenty of attractive plants as well.
-Remove dirt from the higher part to form a firm foundation for a patio or deck.
+Remove dirt from the higher part to form a firm foundation for a patio.
 Plant drought-resistant ground covers and shrubs that will help combat erosion.
 Enjoy the unique backyard oasis you create on a sloping yard.

 “We recommend Twin Oaks to any entity looking for a full-service, talented, and responsive provider.”